 Various motorcycle insurances are available that you can book with your rental, for more information please have a look at our Insurance webpage.

 To book this tour we need following information from you:

-Rider(s): name, jacket size (guided tour only), nationality, home address, required insurance option(s): VIP Zero, VIP, SLI, selection of motorcycle model choice, room type: one or two beds in room?
+Rider(s): name, jacket size, home address, nationality, required insurance option(s): VIP Zero, VIP, SLI, selection of motorcycle model choice, room type: one or two beds in room?
 Any additional hotel rooms before or after the tour?